wpeka/wpadcenter/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Insert and manage Google AdSense, Amazon Ads, Media.net, banner ads, location specific ads, random ads & rotating ads.
+Insert and manage Google AdSense, Amazon Ads, Media.net, ads.txt, banner ads, location specific ads, random ads & rotating ads.

 == Description ==

 WP AdCenter ad manager plugin is perfect for any WordPress website owner who wants to monetize their website by showing ads.

-WP AdCenter is a simple to use AdSense ad inserter and WordPress ads manager plugin.
-The plugin can display unlimited ads from popular networks like Google AdSense, Amazon Ads, Media.net, and more.
+This plugin can display unlimited ads from popular networks like Google AdSense, Amazon Ads, Media.net, and more.
 You can also host custom banner ads on your website.
-The plugin also supports 3rd party advertiser accounts.
+3rd party advertiser accounts are also supported.

-WP AdCenter takes care of all dimensions of Wordpress Ad Management:
+This plugin takes care of all dimensions of Wordpress Ad Management:

 - <strong>Ad Placement -</strong> Place your ads using widgets, shortcodes or template tags, anywhere on your website.
 - <strong>Ad Network Integration -</strong> Integrate with Google AdSense, Amazon Ads,  Media.net, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and more.
+- <strong>Use Custom Banner Ads -</strong> Show your own custom banner ads anywhere on the website.
+- <strong>In-built reports and stats -</strong> In-built reports and stats show you the vital information (CTR, Impressions) required to analyze and optimize your ad placements.
+- <strong>Unlimited ads -</strong> No capping on the number of ads you can show on your website.
+Maximize your marketing exposure by showing ads in all relevant zones of your website.
-- <strong>3rd Party Advertisers -</strong> Sign up 3rd party advertisers to display ads on your website, let them manage their accounts and banners.
+- <strong>3rd Party Advertisers (PRO)-</strong> Sign up 3rd party advertisers to display ads on your website, let them manage their accounts and banners.
-- <strong>Location specific ads -</strong> Show or restrict ads based on the location of your website visitor, use this feature to further improve CTR and earnings.
+- <strong>Location specific ads (PRO)-</strong> Show or restrict ads based on the location of your website visitor, use this feature to further improve CTR and earnings.
-- <strong>In-built reports and stats -</strong> In-built reports and stats show you the vital information required to analyze and optimize your ad placements.

-WP AdCenter lets you integrate with your Google AdSense account to import ads and manage them right from your WordPress dashboard.
+WP AdCenter ad inserter plugin lets you integrate with your Google AdSense account to import ads and manage them right from your WordPress dashboard.
 You get complete control over how ads are created, displayed, and rotated on your WordPress website.

-You can rotate ads with pre-defined time duration or place multiple banner ads across your WordPress website.
+You can rotate ads with pre-defined time duration or place multiple banner ads across your website using this banner ad plugin.
 This combats ad blindness and increases CTR.
 You can group multiple ads under a single ad group, making the placement and tracking of ads easy.

 WP AdCenter WordPress ads plugin is designed to be simple, elegant, and easy to operate.
 It takes only a few minutes to install and get started.

 Deliver ad experiences that are tailor-made for your website, keep your visitors engaged.

-Click on the download button or [click here](https://downloads.wordpress.org/plugin/wpadcenter.2.0.0.zip) to download the plugin now.
+Click on the download button to get the plugin right now.

 == How to get started with WPAdCenter ==